-Dr. Larry Marcus – a Board-certified otolaryngologist (or “ENT”) for nearly 40 years – filed a lawsuit today against his former employer, Westwood Ear, Nose & Throat, P.C. of Waterbury, Litchfield, and Shelton, and its owner, Dr. Christopher Loughlin.
+Dr. Larry Marcus – a Board-certified otolaryngologist (or “ENT”) for nearly 40 years – filed a lawsuit today against his former employer, Westwood Ear, Nose & Throat, P.C. of Waterbury, Litchfield, and Shelton, which is owned by Dr. Christopher Loughlin.

-The Complaint – which was filed in Connecticut Superior Court in the Judicial District of Waterbury at docket number UWY-CV-21-6058736-S – brings claims for wrongful termination, defamation, and breach of the implied covenant of good faith and fair dealing.
+The Complaint – which was filed in Connecticut Superior Court in the Judicial District of Waterbury at docket number UWY-CV-21-6058736-S – brings claims for wrongful termination and breach of the implied covenant of good faith and fair dealing.

 Dr. Marcus contends that he was terminated from Westwood in July 2020 because he refused to join in Dr. Loughlin’s campaign to pad Westwood’s coffers by performing surgeries that Westwood’s patients did not need.
 Specifically, according to Dr. Marcus, Dr. Loughlin and his then-partner pushed their patients toward expensive balloon sinuplasty procedures at a much higher rate than Dr. Marcus believed was indicated or effective.
 Accordingly, whereas Dr. Marcus recommended invasive balloon procedures for fewer than 30% of his new patients, he says that Dr. Loughlin’s rate hovered around 60% and his then-partner’s around 75%, with substantially higher numbers in Westwood’s Litchfield office (where most patients had private insurance) than in its Waterbury office (where Medicaid – which reimburses physicians at lower rates – was more prevalent).